 Suppose you don’t have insurance, no problem!
 You don’t need it to get access to quality dental care.
 While some options might be better suited to your needs than others, let’s take a look at some of your best choices to get the help you need without breaking the bank.

-Flossy is a dental discount plan that is made specifically for patients without insurance.
-With your free membership, you’ll have access to top-rated dentists in your area – at up to 50% off the cost of out-of-pocket dental treatments.
+Flossy provides a dental discount plan catering to all coverage types.
+With your free membership, secure access to premier dentists in your area— at discounts of up to 50%

 Our tech-enabled patient experience allows you to find a dentist and book your appointment all on our smartphone app.
 You’ll pay with your credit, debit, or FSA/HSA card without the need for monthly premiums or annual fees.